heinerbehrends/heinerbehrends/README.md

 - ‍👨‍👩‍👧‍👦 Husband and father of two
 - 🧑‍💻🚀🧰 Self-taught developer and technophile
-- ✏️ Designer with experience in stage design and graphic design
+- ✏️ Designer with experience in stage design, graphic design and web design
 - 🧩 I'm currently upping my skills on:
   - TypeScript
   - Cypress integration and end-to-end testing